Cheukting/pyO3_202/README.md

 }
 ```

-In the code above, we renamed `order` as `make_order` and now `order` is just a normal function returning a `PyResult` with a bounded `PyAny` however, inside the function, we use `pyo3_async_runtimes::tokio::future_into_py` to turn the future that we have writen into a bounded Python object. `future_into_py` take two arguments, the first one is the Python token, the second is an async block (which will be evaluates to a future).
+In the code above, we renamed `order` as `make_order` and now `order` is just a normal function returning a `PyResult` with a bounded `PyAny` however, inside the function, we use `pyo3_async_runtimes::tokio::future_into_py` to turn the future that we have writen into a bounded Python object. `future_into_py` take two arguments, the first one is the Python token, the second is an async block (which will be evaluated to a future).

 PyO3 will then wrap and turn this future into a Python future, so when we call it from our Python module, we can `await` it.
 Let's look at the Python script which we can use it.
 Let's try this: